ronik-design/ronikdesign/README.txt

 == Changelog ==

-= 1.0 =
+= 1.0.6.2 =
-* A change since the previous version.
+* Ajust the readme.txt
-* Another change.

-= 0.5 =
+= 1.0.6.1 =
-* List versions from most recent at top to oldest at bottom.
+* Remove the private repo  from root directory.

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.6.2 =
 Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.

 = 0.5 =
 This version fixes a security related bug.
 Upgrade immediately.